 Jellyfish (Scypho- and Hydromedusae) are widespread and diverse representatives of the gelatinous zooplankton and thus attract attention in many ecological and taxonomic studies.

-However, the correct identification of different developmental stages (see figure) and the adequate fixation of their gelatinous bodies are challenging tasks in jellyfish taxonomy.
-Most diagnostic features are still recognizable in sample material fixed in formaldehyde-seawater 4%.
-In contrast, fixation in ethanol, the most common preservative for later DNA analysis, causes distortion of morphological features often impeding a clear and valid identification of medusae.
+However, the correct identification of different developmental stages and the adequate fixation of their gelatinous bodies are challenging tasks in jellyfish taxonomy.
+Most diagnostic features are still recognizable in formalin preserved samples.
+In contrast, fixation in ethanol, the most common preservative for later DNA analysis, causes distortion of morphological features of the gelatinous and fragile medusae.